numotrade/numo-hook/README.md

 ### A cryptocurrency designed to be stable.

-Numo (NMX) is backed by a basket of FX pairs with its volatility offset by selling options on the underlying liquidity.
-The design of Numo draws it's inpiration from the IMF Special Drawing Rights (SDR) design.
+Numo (NMX) is backed by a basket of FX pairs with its volatility offset by the premium earned from selling options on the underlying liquidity.
+The design of Numo draws it's inpiration from the IMF Special Drawing Rights (SDR) design and the [replicating market makers](https://arxiv.org/abs/2103.14769) paper that shows virtually any option strategy can be constructed using CFMMs.

-The solidity implementation for Numo is contained in this repository and is inspired by the [replicating market makers](https://arxiv.org/abs/2103.14769) paper that shows virtually any option strategy can be constructed using CFMMs and [RMM-01](https://www.primitive.xyz/papers/Whitepaper.pdf) built by the wonderful [@primitivefinance](https://github.com/primitivefinance) team.
+The smart contract suite for Numo is contained in this repository.
+It implements the [RMM-01](https://www.primitive.xyz/papers/Whitepaper.pdf)  invariant, concieved by the wonderful [@primitivefinance](https://github.com/primitivefinance) team, as a Uniswap V4 hook.

 ## Set up